Last updated on

 */

-type Dictionary = Map[OccurrenceList, Set[Word]]
+type Dictionary = Map[LetterBag, EquivalenceClass]

 src/main/scala/anagrams/Anagrams.scala

-In src/main/scala/anagrams/Anagrams.scala, implement the following function createDictionary:
+In src/main/scala/anagrams/Anagrams.scala, implement the function createDictionary:

-* have that occurrence count.
-This map makes it easy to obtain all the
+* map makes it easy to obtain all the anagrams of a word given its letters.

 */